MikeElison/person/README.md

-To run the app locally, I installed postgresql server
+To run the app locally, I installed postgresql server on my machine